lletang/cakePHP-youtube-datasource/README.md

 from a Video ID

 findByNation = find videos for a specific nation.
-See the comments for a list of the availables nations.
+See the comments for a list of the available nations.
 You can choose which type of video to retrieve, "top rated" is the default value.

 findByCategory = find videos for a specific Category.
-See the comments for a list of the availables categories.
+See the comments for a list of the available categories.

-## Examples Usage
+## Usage Examples
 Use the datasource wherever you want, controller, component, model, behaviour

 ### Model